-We recently received a tweet asking why the iAbacus encourages users to make a judgement before providing evidence.
-It’s a subject that stirs the emotions of John Pearce, the originator of the iAbacus process – so here’s his response to such an interesting question…..
+We recently received a Tweet asking why the iAbacus process asks users to make a judgement before inputting evidence.
+It is a subject near to the heart of co-creator John Pearce.
+Here he explains why.

-However, I also saw, and heard, naive and yes some arrogant colleagues rubbish any outsider, typified by inspectors.
-They said and some still say, “They couldn’t do our job – We know best – they don’t understand our situation – They are wrong”.
-Even worse they ignored the useful criteria and the evidence inspectors used in the frameworks and schedules.
-Sadly, some still refuse to take part in review activity.
-I read recently that there are signs on classrooms doors, placed by teachers saying, “No more observations!”.
+Even worse, they ignored the useful criteria and the evidence used in external frameworks and schedules.
+Sadly, some still refuse to take part in review activity, including lesson observations.
 This is an ill-informed response to the need for accountability.
-Understandable perhaps, but naive and a suicide note for professionalism.
+Understandable perhaps, but a suicide note for professionalism.

-So, I wanted a process that built professional capacity and offered disempowered teachers some hope.
-I met too many teachers who had “learned helplessness” in an array of Special Measures Schools where I was trying to raise standards.
-So, I simply asked them how they were doing and got them to put a cross on a continuum (later to slide a bead) and then gently challenged them to test this nous against the criteria and back up their claims with actual evidence of practice.
-It worked – really well and I used it, time and again to good effect.
+As a school adviser, I wanted a process that built professional capacity and offered disempowered teachers some hope.
+So, I asked them how they were doing, got them to put a cross on a continuum (later to slide a bead) and then gently challenged them to back up their claims with actual evidence of practice.
+It worked, and I used it time and again to good effect.
 I remember calling it “Getting your revenge in first” at the time, in order to ensure they were ready to face inspectors when they came back to judge their performance.

 Doing it this way round (make a judgement – check criteria and then select evidence) I found that most colleagues were better able to select the most convincing evidence to “prove” their initial nous judgement.
-Also, those that couldn’t, or struggled to justify their judgement, had little alternative but to modify it.
-Then, the analysis of helping and hindering allowed all to identify the next steps to maintain, sustain, or improve their current level of practice.
+Those that couldn’t, or struggled to justify their judgement, had little alternative but to modify it.
+The analysis of helping and hindering factors allowed them to identify the next steps to maintain, sustain, or improve their current level of practice.

-And I should add that iAbacus users don’t have to go through the process in the order we present it.
-Nevertheless, most do because they agree it makes sense for the above reasons and say so loud and clear (see our testimonials).
-I suppose it is technically possible to go to the evidence box and fill it and then go back and check against criteria and then make the judgement but, to be honest, that’s not how I reckon most people, who know their own circumstances, work.
+iAbacus users don’t have to go through the process in the order we present it.
+Nevertheless, most do because it makes sense.
+I suppose it is technically possible to go to the evidence box and fill it and then go back and check against criteria, and then make the judgement, but I reckon that’s not how most people, who know their own circumstances, work.
 Don’t we all have a deep sense of how well we are doing?
 The iAbacus works from that sense.